waimea-takinredharding/300DTD-task-manager-website-project-level-3/docs/0-requirements.md

 ## End-User Requirements

 Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.
+The end-users will be my family.
+They have some level of tech experience

 ## Proposed Solution